helix-coupler/resources/README.md

 ###### tags: `specification` `design` `architecture` `link` `bond`
 # Double Helix (Helix2)

-Double Helix (Helix2) is an on-chain node coupling protocol designed to link and/or bind names.
+Double Helix (Helix2) is an on-chain node-coupling protocol designed to link and/or bind names.
 Most blockchains have developed their versions of a naming system which allows representing addresses with human-readable names.
 Helix2 is designed as a possible next-generation successor of these name services.

 For instance, Ethereum Name Service (ENS) is the first major on-chain name service on Ethereum in the form of a heirarchical Merkle tree-like data structure.
 Like all name services, it focuses on assigning names to the nodes (usually addresses) on the blockchain.
 Double Helix, or Helix2, now aims to standardise on-chain representation of links/bonds in addition to names.